melwong/crypto2share/README.md

 # [Crypto2Share](https://crypto2share.com)
 To let anyone with cryptocurrencies to send anyone else some of their cryptos as a gift.
-We support over 570 cryptocurrencies!
+It supports over 570 cryptocurrencies!

 ## How it works
 Each crypto is delivered via email together with a newly generated digital wallet (paper wallet) containing the crypto.